-- If the actions and resources affect all offices/programs within the same division/unit. - For the purposes of planning, some smaller divisions/units without offices/programs reporting to them may function more like an office/program.
-For example, since IRP does not have any office/program that reports to it, IRP will develop annual plans with actions and resources for all goals as if it were an office/program. - If the offices/programs within the same division/unit are relatively small, the dean/manager may choose to submit annual plans for all office/programs collectively as one division/unit.
-This will need to be confirmed with IRP ahead of time so that proper adjustments can be made in the process.
+- If the actions and resources affect all offices/programs within the same division/unit. - For the purposes of annual planning, some smaller divisions/units without offices/programs reporting to them may function more like an office/program.
+For example, since the IRP division does not have any office/program that reports to it, IRP will develop annual plans with actions and resources for all goals as if it were an office/program.

+• If the offices/programs within the same division/unit are relatively small, the dean/manager may choose to submit annual plans for all office/programs collectively as one division/unit.
+This will need to be confirmed with the Institutional Research & Planning (IRP) office ahead of time so that proper adjustments can be made in the process and in Nuventive.